Thursday of Week 4 of Lent – Gospel

 Jesus will not accuse them before his Father.
 Moses, in whom they claim to believe, will be their accuser.

 How much of all this applies to us?
-Where do we ultimately put our faith?
-In the Christ of the New Testament, or in a Jesus we have tailored to our own wants?
+Where do we ultimately put our faith – in the Christ of the New Testament, or in a Jesus we have tailored to our own wants?
 How familiar are we with the Word of God in the New (and Old) Testament?
 Where do we clearly see the Risen Jesus bringing God into our lives every single day?